Debt Consolidation

 The VA does not have a debt consolidation program.
 Veterans can use standard programs like the VA cash-out refinance to consolidate their debts.
 In addition, veterans can consolidate debt using personal loans, home equity loans, or balance transfer credit cards.

 Debt consolidation loan programs have varying requirements.
 Your credit and income need to meet a lender’s guidelines.
-If you don’t qualify for a debt consolidation loan with better terms than the accounts you plan to consolidate, you could consider debt resolution.
+If you don’t qualify for a debt consolidation loan with better terms than the accounts you plan to consolidate, find out if you’re eligible for debt resolution.
 Resolving debts means negotiating with your creditors to accept less than the full amount you owe.

 The VA doesn’t have a debt consolidation program.
 It does have several programs to help veterans with medical debt, disability waivers, problems paying a VA mortgage, homelessness, and other issues.
 In addition, active-duty servicemembers are protected by the Servicemembers Civil Relief Act (SCRA).
 This limits interest rates on existing debt and protects them from repossession, foreclosure, and default judgments while on duty.